Health Professions and Occupations Act

 Background to the HPOA

-A multi-year consultation and engagement process occurred before the HPOA was introduced.
-The legislation reflects recommendations from reports, including:
+A multi-year consultation and engagement process occurred before the Health Professions and Occupations Act was introduced.
+The HPOA, which received Royal Assent on November 24, 2022, reflects recommendations from reports, including:

 - An Inquiry into the performance of the College of Dental Surgeons of British Columbia and the Health Professions Act (Led by Harry Cayton) (PDF)